IvonneBenitesRodriguez/DataStructures-Hackerrank-Challenge/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [DataStructures-Array] <a name="about-project"></a>
-**Data-Structures** is a repo which includes Hackerrank Challenges mostly about methods to solve Arrays.
+**Data-Structures** is a repo which includes a Hackerrank Challenge named how to reverse an Array of Integers.
+We wrote several methods and some documentation related to it.
+The solutions are in **JavaScript** and **Python**.
 <br/>

 ## 🛠 Built With <a name="built-with"></a>